Avionics, Software, GN&C

 BRE440 RadHard CPU

-Broad Reach Engineering has licensed the PPC440 core from IBM and has integrated it into the in-house developed chip design.
-Moog Broad Reach has contracted with Synopsys and Honeywell for the final implementation and manufacture of the devices.
+Moog has licensed the PPC440 core from IBM and has integrated it into the in-house developed chip design.
+Moog has contracted with Synopsys and Honeywell for the final implementation and manufacture of the devices.

 The BRE440 Chip presents the culmination of several years of internal development effort aimed at producing the highest level of space based processing capabilities.

-Missions: Available in many Moog Broad Reach next generation avionics and board products, NASA/Lockheed Martin/Honeywell Orion MPCV GPS Receiver
+Missions: Available in many Moog next generation avionics and board products, NASA/Lockheed Martin/Honeywell Orion MPCV GPS Receiver

-The development of the Moog Broad Reach BRE440 Rad-Hard CPU enables a new generation of spacecraft processing solutions.
-Broad Reach is offering a number of products that are based on the BRE440 CPU to provide a higher level of processing power for on-orbit applications ranging from CPU boards to BRE440 based GPS Receivers.
+The development of the Moog BRE440 Rad-Hard CPU enables a new generation of spacecraft processing solutions.
+Moog is offering a number of products that are based on the BRE440 CPU to provide a higher level of processing power for on-orbit applications ranging from CPU boards to BRE440 based GPS Receivers.

 The primary product is a series of CPU boards based on the BRE440 CPU intended for use in an Integrated Avionics Units or standalone C&DH systems.
 The first product in this lineup is the Mirideon CPU Board.
 A commercial version CPU board intended to allow early system and software development at low cost is available via the Starter 440 Board.